-Roma is now playing in NY and LA theaters.
-It will expand to additional markets over the three weeks thereafter, before it begins streaming through Netflix on Friday, December 14.
+Roma is now playing in select U.S. theaters and is available for streaming through Netflix.
 It is 135 minutes long and is rated R for graphic nudity, some disturbing images, and language.

 Let us know what you thought of the film in the comments section!